Have you heard about Google Page Experience?

 You can also follow these steps to improve the overall user experience of your website:

-Preparing for Google’s new Page Experience shouldn’t require a massive overhaul of your existing site.
+Preparing for Google’s new page experience report shouldn’t require a massive overhaul of your existing site.
 Instead, your new strategies and design choices should be in line with your old ones, assuming you’ve always been interested in improving user experience.

 If you start soon and commit to ongoing positive changes, you’ll get a competitive advantage and increase your rankings in search engines.
 Of course, if you fall behind, it could be detrimental to your visibility and web traffic.